-You have the right to request a hearing on these actions; however, such a request will not stop the immediate suspension.
+You have the right to request a hearing on these actions; however, such request will not stop the immediate suspension.
 Your request must be received within 15 days from the date of the notice.
-The request must be made in writing and may be made by any one of these methods:
+The request must be made in writing and may be made by any one of the following methods:

 - Online: Use our secure email response system, which encrypts your personal information.